raizen74/aws-sysops/README.md

 - Persistent File System.
 Data replicated within same AZ, long term processing, sensitive data.

 `FSx for Windows` can be mounted on Linux instances

+## Service Quotas
+You can create a CW alarm on the Service Quotas console to notify when you're close to a service quota value threshold e.g. Lambda concurrent executions.

+Trusted Advisor has a limited number of Service Limits checks ~50 (Service Quotas is preferred) and also has integration with CW alarms.

+## Health Dashboard
+Integration with `EventBridge` for event notifications both for public aws events and for resources affected in your account.

+## Backup
+AWS Backup, centralize management of buckups:
+- Supports PITR for supported services e.g. Aurora
+- On-Demand and scheduled backups
+- Tag-based backup policies
+- You create buckup policies known as backup plans, you specify backup frequency, backup window, transition to cold storage, retention period

+**Backup Vault Lock policy**: Even the root user cannot delete backups when enabled.